mlochbaum/BQN/doc/arrayrepr.md

         ""

 This case also covers empty lists, which are shown as `⟨⟩`.
-This includes an empty string, as the only difference between an empty string and any other empty list is its fill element and array displays don't depend on the fill.
+This includes an empty string: the only difference between an empty string and any other empty list is its fill element, and array displays don't depend on the fill.

 ## Array literals

 *The tutorial section [here](../tutorial/list.md#list-notation) also covers this topic.*

+Now it's time to discuss ways to write arrays in a BQN program.
 There are three kinds literal notation for lists: strings, list notation, and stranding.
 Strings indicate character lists (with space for the [fill](fill.md)) and the other two can combine any sequence of elements.
 Additionally, there's a square bracket notation that can form higher-rank arrays.

 ### Strings